Sage Orange · Chronicles of Sage Orange · 2026

 The scope call

-Version one generates act by act instead of batching whole arcs, because batching kills the rupture: there is no live moment to interrupt.
-The defining scope decision is the product thesis.
+Version one generates act by act instead of batching whole arcs.
+Batch the arc and the rupture dies, because there is no live moment left to interrupt.
+The engine is built around a moment that has not finished yet.

 Next case study Performance+ The standard four teams shipped against. $600M+ at Pinterest scale.
 Read →